Contrarian Corpus

 • Close the EPS margin gap with Precision Castparts and 'fill the mill' at Global Rolled Products

-• Disclose and unwind the Secret August Voting Lock-Up ('vote-buying') agreement
+• End the Secret August Voting Lock-Up vote-buying agreement with the Firth Rixson seller

 KPIs cited